ReactiveX/RxGo/doc/timer.md

 Wait 3 seconds and start another observable

 You might want to use timer to delay subscription to an observable by a set amount of time.
-Here we use a timer with concatMapTo or concatMap in order to wait a few seconds and start a subscription to a source.

 ```go
 rxgo.Timer[uint](time.Second * 3).SubscribeSync(func(v uint) {